 However, the broader strategy represented by AWS Outposts would encourage a more distributed model where each Outpost is opened to near neighbours.
 Oracle Cloud at Customer (one of the original attempts at this) is also another example of this approach, but it is evolving toward a new style of cloud computing we call distributed cloud (see the Distributed Cloud section).
 Like-for-like solutions provide the “full-stack” but not necessarily the hardware, all managed by a single vendor.

 The layered hybrid approach is based on integration across different underlying technology — a portability layer of sorts.
 This is where Google and IBM have focused.
 Google, with its recently announced Anthos (formerly its cloud services platform) and IBM with its cloud private as well as the direction it is headed in with the pending acquisition of Red Hat and Openshift, which also fits into this model.
 There are many challenges regarding this approach’s ability to fulfill on the vision of distributed cloud

 The distributed cloud may be defined as the distribution of public cloud services to different physical locations.
+They are specifically used to meet various kinds of compliance needs and performance requirements.
 In contrast, operation, governance, updates, and the evolution of the services are the responsibility of the originating public cloud provider.

 Distributed cloud computing is a style of cloud computing where the location of the cloud services is a critical component of the model.
 Historically, the location has not been relevant to cloud computing definitions, although issues related to it are essential in many situations.
 While many people claim that a private cloud or hybrid cloud requires on-premises computing, this is a misconception.